-Be clear on your boundaries, and know the goal the set boundary will achieve (i.e. saying no to extra work commitments will free up time to take up a new hobby / read / study / volunteer / write a book / spend quality time with your partner / create a side hustle / simple relax and recharge.).
+Be clear on your boundaries, and know the goal your boundary will achieve.
+For example, saying no to extra work commitments will free up time to take up a new hobby / read / study / volunteer / write a book / spend quality time with your partner / create a side hustle / simple relax and recharge.

 Physical boundaries – personal space and physical touch.

 Emotional boundaries – feelings.

 Material boundaries – money and possessions.

 Time boundaries – how you use your time.